 Key years Hazardous waste capacity shortfall (tonnes)

-2020/21 3,205
+2020/21 390

-2025/26 3,947
+2025/26 1,132

-2030/31 4,711
+2030/31 1,896

-5.6 As noted in paragraph 5.3, hazardous waste is akin to C&I waste.
+5.6 As noted in paragraph 5.3, hazardous waste is akin to elements of C&I waste.
 Therefore, as with C&I waste it has been calculated what the effects of a 20% increase in the arisings by 2020 would be.
-If hazardous waste increased by 20%, and current capacity remained unchanged then by 2030/31 the shortfall would increase to 10,162 tpa.
-Table 26 shows the balance of hazardous waste movements in and out of the County with the balance, in most years, significantly towards movements in; rather confirming the County as a net exporter of hazardous waste.
+If hazardous waste increased by 20%, and current capacity remained unchanged then by 2030/31 the shortfall would increase to 7,347 tpa.
+Table 26 shows the balance of hazardous waste movements in and out of the County with the balance, in most years, significantly towards movements out; in previous Waste Needs Assessments this rather confirmed the County as a significant net exporter of hazardous waste.
+However, since these were published there has been a steady increase in hazardous waste capacity within the County reducing the gap between that waste being produced and the capacity available.